ericwbailey/ericwbailey.website/source/writing/how-to-make-an-ineffective-404-page.md

 It’s a little bit better, but honestly still not too great.
 I guess at this point the damage has already been done.

+<small>Update: Boston​.​com re-redesigned on May 13th, 2021.
+The 404 page design was overlooked.</small>